dwoiwode/pyCloudCompareCLI/Readme.md

-# CloudCompare CLI Wrapper
+# CloudCompare CLI Python Wrapper
-This is a simple interface for CloudCompare based on [Command line mode Wiki Page](https://www.cloudcompare.org/doc/wiki/index.php?title=Command_line_mode).
+This is a python wrapper for CloudCompare CLI based on this [Wiki Page](https://www.cloudcompare.org/doc/wiki/index.php?title=Command_line_mode).

-This library works by opening a new subprocess with a command you build step by step.
-When building is complete, the command has to be executed.
+You can build and chain commands which can be executed.

 ## Requirements
 * Python3.6+